What Is Appendicitis?

 How Surgery Helps

 Medication can’t cure appendicitis.
-But an appendectomy (surgery to remove an infected appendix) can.
+Surgery is needed to remove an infected appendix (an appendectomy).
 This is a very common procedure.
 Removing the appendix should not affect your long-term health.
 It’s best to remove the appendix before it bursts.
 If an infected or burst appendix is not removed, it can cause severe health problems.